Atlanta Motorcycle Accident Lawyer

 Can I Recover Damages After My Georgia Motorcycle Accident?

-Our attorneys at Henningsen Injury Attorneys have years of experience representing clients in front of all types of insurance companies in settlement negotiations and at trial, if necessary.
+The motorcycle accident attorneys at Henningsen Injury Attorneys have been serving Atlanta residents for more than 45 years, representing clients in front of all types of insurance companies in settlement negotiations and at trial (if necessary).
 While you would need to schedule a free consultation with us to review what specific damages you are entitled to, generally, there are two types of title damages that a motorcycle accident victim can claim: punitive damages and compensatory damages.

 Punitive damages punish a defendant for negligence, such as driving while intoxicated, or a hit and run.
 An Atlanta motorcycle accident lawyer can also help you recover compensatory damages.

 If you have suffered motorcycle accident injuries, you may be entitled to economic and non-economic damages.